gochaos-app/gochaos-app.github.io/content/go-chaos cli/_index.md

  go-chaos target myExperiment.hcl aws.ec2.app1:prod
 ```

-* ***server, s***: reads a server configuration toml file, start a server and can execute chaos experiments from a remote location.
+* ***server***: reads a server configuration toml file, start a server and can execute chaos experiments from a remote location.
 {{% notice warning %}}
 Server functionality is still in beta, use with caution
 {{% /notice %}}